 - Raise or lower hand: Alt + Y (Option + Y)

 - Open the invite window: Alt + I (Command + I)

 The shortcut commands above are listed for Windows PC and Mac users.
 Mac users will want to use the ones in bold parentheses.

 A full list of keyboard shortcuts can be found by navigating to the Zoom Settings menu and choosing Keyboard Shortcuts on the left pane.

 You may not be a newscaster on the evening news, but you’ll still want to look your best during your virtual meetings with colleagues.
 A feature borrowed from beauty mode in selfie cameras on many popular Android smartphones, Zoom’s “Touch Up My Appearance” helps to smooth out your skin, remove the dark bags under your eyes, and help you look your best.

 Best of all, the results look fairly natural, so you don’t look like an over-sharpened blob of pixels when viewed on the screens of fellow collaborators.

-Pro tip: If you have the internet bandwidth at home, increase your stream by also selecting “Enable HD” under the Video option.
-Additionally, if you’re meeting with a large team, you can increase the gallery view of your video conferencing session by choosing “Display Up to 49 Participants Per Screen in Gallery View.”
-By default, Zoom only shows 25 participants per screen, but you can view more if you select this option and have fast enough internet at home.
+Pro tip: If you have the internet bandwidth at home, increase your stream by also selecting the HD option within the Camera section of the Video settings page.
+Additionally, if you’re meeting with a large team, you can increase the gallery view of your videoconferencing session by choosing the 49 Participants option underneath the phrase Maximum Participants Displayed per Screen in Gallery View.
+You’ll find this option within the Video settings page as well.